Application Overview for Non-Penn Students

 Prospective students who are not currently working toward a graduate degree at the University of Pennsylvania may apply for the Graduate Certificate in Social, Cognitive and Affective Neuroscience (SCAN) through Penn’s College of Liberal and Professional Studies (LPS).

 Study toward the SCAN certificate begins in the fall semester each year.
-To apply through LPS, your application including all transcripts, letters and test scores, are requested by June 1, 2018*.
+To apply through LPS, your application including all transcripts, letters and test scores, are requested by June 1, 2019*.
 Enrollments and applications for the SCAN certificate are accepted on a rolling basis.
 Candidates may be invited to interview with a member of the Admissions Committee on campus or remotely.
+Please note that students admitted to the SCAN Certificate Program in this fashion may either enroll in the program immediately for the following fall or defer their enrollment for 1 year.
+After deferral for 1 year, admitted students must enroll for SCAN courses or will be required to reapply to the program and will incur additional fees in order to be eligible to enroll in courses after that point.

 *If there is a need for an extension, contact us by e-mail and our program team will review extensions on a case-by-case basis.